-For more information refer to our In depth US2017-03, Measuring goodwill impairment to get easier, and watch our video, which discusses additional considerations when adopting the new goodwill impairment test.
+For more information refer to our In depth US2017-03, Measuring goodwill impairment to get easier.

 In July 2017, the Financial Conduct Authority, the UK regulator responsible for the oversight of the London Inter-Bank Offered Rate (LIBOR), announced that it would no longer require banks to participate in the LIBOR submission process and would cease oversight over the rate after 2021.
 Various industry groups continue to discuss replacement benchmark rates, the process for amending existing LIBOR-based contracts, and the potential economic impacts of different alternatives.
 The replacement of LIBOR is expected to be a continuing challenge for the financial markets and will impact various stakeholders, including financial instrument issuers and investors, administrators, financial institutions, and derivative counterparties.